kubernetes/website/v1.1/docs/design/simple-rolling-update.md

 ---
 title: "Simple rolling update"
 ---

-## Simple rolling update

-This is a lightweight design document for simple [rolling update](../user-guide/kubectl/kubectl_rolling-update.html) in `kubectl`.
+This is a lightweight design document for simple [rolling update](../user-guide/kubectl/kubectl_rolling-update) in `kubectl`.

 Complete execution flow can be found [here](#execution-details).
 See the [example of rolling update](../user-guide/update-demo/) for more information.